What is blended education?

 When it comes to blended security awareness learning, it’s desirable to start online and finish offline, altering between the two every now and then.
 This will help you create an effective plan, engage your employees, and generate great ROI.
 Among the popular blended learning techniques, there are flipped classrooms, station rotation, project-based learning, inside-out & outside-in learning, etc.

-How does blended learning work with ATTACK Simulator?
+How does blended education work with ATTACK Simulator?

 Attack Simulator’s recommended approach is to start with online training (phishing simulations, online courses, interactive games, etc.) because this will grant your company the insights needed to decide what type of offline training suits you the best.
 The benefits of educating your employees online are numerous, especially in terms of time and money: you can accurately evaluate the status quo and organize targeted offline training for the spotted weaknesses.
 This means you will cut costs on obligatory but ineffective workshops dedicated to your entire organization.
 You will narrow offline training just to the employees who actually need it, thus increasing the efficiency of the training and the overall productivity in your company.